MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ---
 title: How to change fonts and colors and personalize for accessibility
-description: Learn about how to change the font color, text size, and which contrast options to select for accessibility concerns. ms.date: 06/01/2020 ms.topic: how-to ms.custom: contperfq1
+description: Learn how to change the font color and the text size in Visual Studio, and how to select contrast options for accessibility concerns. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1
 helpviewer_keywords: